jacobwilliams/fortran-json-python/README.md

 ### Description

-Interfacing Fortran and Python via JSON
+Interfacing Fortran and Python via JSON.
+This is code described in [This blog post](http://degenerateconic.com/fortran-json-python/).

 ### Building

+The Fortran file should be built as a shared library so that it can be called from Python.

-* A [FoBiS](https://github.com/szaghi/FoBiS) configuration file (`python_json_interface.fobis`) is also provided that can also build the shared library.
+A [FoBiS](https://github.com/szaghi/FoBiS) configuration file (`python_json_interface.fobis`) is also provided that can also build the shared library.
 Use the `mode` flag to indicate what to build.
 For example:

   * To build the shared library using gfortran: `FoBiS.py build -f python_json_interface.fobis -mode shared-gnu`
   * To build the shared library using ifort: `FoBiS.py build -f python_json_interface.fobis -mode shared-intel`